ddesmara/Portfolio/Bagel_Barn_Analysis/Bagel_Barn_Database_Design.md

 # Bagel Barn Database Design (SQL Portfolio Project)

-Welcome to my SQL portfolio project, a database design and analysis case study for **Bagel Barn & Deli**, a local deli in Princeton, New Jersey.
+This project is a collaborative database design and analysis case study for **Bagel Barn & Deli**, a local deli in Princeton, New Jersey.
+As a team, we designed a relational database to track inventory, analyze order data, and generate actionable business insights.
+The project included developing an Entity Relationship Diagram (ERD), writing SQL queries for data analysis, and creating visualizations using Tableau.

 ---